Icinga/icinga2/doc/6-distributed-monitoring.md

     }

-Now it is time to define the two client hosts and apply service checks using the command endpoint execution method to them.
+Now it is time to define the two client hosts and apply service checks using the command endpoint execution method on them.
 Note: You can also use the config sync mode here.

-Create a new configuration directory on the master node.
+Create a new configuration directory on the master node:

     [root@icinga2-master1.localdomain /]# mkdir -p /etc/icinga2/zones.d/master

-Add the two client nodes as host objects.
+Add the two client nodes as host objects:

     [root@icinga2-master1.localdomain /]# cd /etc/icinga2/zones.d/master
     [root@icinga2-master1.localdomain /etc/icinga2/zones.d/master]# vim hosts.conf